Vernon Baker: Early life

 Baker was born on December 17, 1919, in Cheyenne, Wyoming, the youngest of three children.
 After his parents died in a car accident when he was four, he and his two sisters were raised by their paternal grandparents.
 His grandfather Joseph S. Baker, a railroad worker in Cheyenne, taught him to hunt in order to feed the family and became "the most influential figure in Vernon's life."
-His relationship with his wheelchaired grandmother was much more strained, and he spent a few years at the Boys Town orphanage in Nebraska to be away from her.
+His relationship with his wheelchair-bound grandmother was much more strained, and he spent a few years at the Boys Town orphanage in Omaha, Nebraska, to be away from her.
 Baker graduated in 1939 from Clarinda High School in his grandfather's hometown of Clarinda, Iowa.
 He worked as a railroad porter, a job he despised, until his grandfather's death from cancer on Christmas in 1939.
 A series of menial jobs followed.

-U.S. Army
+U.S. Army career

 Baker enlisted in the U.S. Army in June 1941 from Cheyenne.
 He had attempted to enlist in April, but was turned away with the recruiter stating, "We don't have any quotas for you people".
 Baker tried again weeks later with a different recruiter and was accepted; he requested to become a quartermaster but was given instead the infantry.
 After basic training at Camp Wolters in Texas, he was assigned to the 1st Battalion, 370th Infantry Regiment, 92nd Infantry Division.
 He completed Officer Candidate School and was commissioned a second lieutenant on January 11, 1943.
 In June 1944, the 370th Infantry landed in Naples, Italy.
 Soon afterwards, Baker was wounded in the arm and hospitalized for two months.
 In the spring of 1945, Baker was in command of Weapons Platoon, C Company, 1st Battalion, 370th Infantry.
-On April 5, his unit was ordered to assault a German-occupied mountain stronghold,Castle Aghinolfi.
+On April 5, his unit was ordered to assault a German-occupied mountain stronghold, Castle Aghinolfi.
 In doing so, Baker personally eliminated three enemy machineguns, an observation post, and a dugout.
 19 of the 25 men in Baker's platoon were killed.
 On the second day of the assault, Baker volunteered to lead a battalion advance that secured the mountain.
 On June 10, he was awarded the Distinguished Service Cross for extraordinary heroism on April 5–6.
 After World War II, he became an Army parachutist in the 11th Airborne Division and served in the Korean War.
 He retired from the Army in 1968.